China Initiative: National Institutes of Health involvement

-Li Wang, a tenured professor at University of Connecticut, Storrs (UConn), was removed and restricted from access to her research materials within a week of UConn receiving an email from NIH on 6 November 2018.
+Li Wang, a tenured professor at the University of Connecticut, Storrs (UConn), was removed and restricted from access to her research materials within a week of UConn receiving an email from NIH on 6 November 2018.
 Senior administrators then decided that the allegations of affiliations with Wenzhou Medical University and receiving a grant from another Chinese institution did not corroborate with the evidence.
 On 21 November, Radenka Maric, then vice president for research, contacted NIH and said that the grant had been awarded to a different Li Wang.
 The result of the investigation was not accepted.
 After further communications between NIH and UConn, a forensic image of Wang's laptop was obtained that appeared to contradict her statements.
-UConn decided to fire her and Wang resigned on 19 September 2019.
+UConn decided to fire her, and Wang resigned on 19 September 2019.
 Wang filed a grievance, which was rejected, and then took up her case with the American Arbitration Association (AAA).
 AAA ruled in favor of Wang in November 2021 and ordered UConn to compensate Wang with $1.4 million for suspension and termination "without just cause."
-The ruling criticized UConn for its unfair investigation, relying on false evidence, and closed mindedness.
+The ruling criticized UConn for its unfair investigation, relying on false evidence, and closed-mindedness.
 AAA's Peter Adomeit found that Wang "did not falsify any record or provide false information" and that the instances in which Wang's name appeared in applications were for research she was not directly involved in.
 Adomeit noted that the misuse of results from auditing Wang's laptop, which was conducted via visual inspection without metadata analysis, was particularly egregious.

 In some cases, university investigations have been more zealous than even NIH required, such as was the case for UCSD's Xiang-Dong Fu.
 Fu was hired in 1992 and received tenure in 1998.
-In 2005 he became a visiting professor at Wuhan and was paid $1000 per month for the next three years.
-From 2012 to 2016, Fu also received monthly income from the Thousand Talents program.
+In 2005, he became a visiting professor at Wuhan and was paid $1000 per month for the next three years.
+From 2012 to 2016, Fu also received a monthly income from the Thousand Talents program.
 According to Fu, his superior knew about these activities, but NIH banned him from applying for NIH grants for 4 years.
-Although NIH considered the penalty to be sufficient, UCSD continued the investigation and concluded in May 2021 that Fu had violated repeatedly the code of conduct for conflicts of commitment.
+Although NIH considered the penalty to be sufficient, UCSD continued the investigation and concluded in May 2021 that Fu had repeatedly violated the code of conduct for conflicts of commitment.
 Fu did not learn of the second investigation until July or receive documents for it until December, prior to which he was invited to reply but was not allowed to dispute the findings.
 In January 2022, Fu was told to resign or accept a 4-year unpaid suspension.
 More than 100 UCSD faculty members requested a lighter penalty and described the prosecution as "rigged to assure the University lawyers would win their case rather than have justice be served."
 UCSD did not respond and on 5 December 2022, Fu resigned.